bteague92/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+sql is the language that relational databases are written in

 - [ ] Why do tables need a `primary key`?

+to give each row a unique identifier

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Many things need to be able to link to something that links to many other things using foreign keys

 ## Minimum Viable Product